Honorary Alderman

 What is an Honorary Alderman?

-The Local Government Act 1972 created a statutory right for London borough councils to confer the lifetime title ‘Honorary Alderman’ on:
+The Local Government Act 1972 created a statutory right for London borough councils to grant the lifetime title ‘Honorary Alderman’ on:

 "A person who has rendered eminent service as a past member but was no longer a member."